Inside: A tutorial on how to make upcycled hanging tin can planters the easy way.

 Step 10: Finally, plant up your soda can planters with either succulents or flowers.
-As mentioned before the base of the planters will let some water through.
-This is a good thing as it will aid drainage, in case you overwater your plants.
+As mentioned before, the base of the planters will let some water through.
+This is good as it will aid drainage if you overwater your plants.

 I also add a layer of small stones in the bottom of the cans to help with water drainage.
-The stones also give the planters a bit of weight which makes them more stable.
+The stones also give the planters a bit of weight, making them more stable.

-I’m no expert when it comes to planting succulents, but there are some great expert tips here.
+I’m no expert in planting succulents, but some great expert tips are here.

 Hanging The Planters

 All that is left to do is to hang the planters.
-They can be hung on a nail on the wall, or you can make a simple wooden hanger using scrap wood and knobs.
+They can be hung on a nail on the wall or made on a simple wooden hanger using scrap wood and knobs.

 I think that the planters look good hung together in groups of three.
-They can be hung vertically or horizontally, depending on the space you want to fill.
-Because the cans have been flattened, they hang better than if they were left unsquashed.
+Depending on your desired space, they can be hung vertically or horizontally.
+Because the cans have been flattened, they hang better than if left unsquashed.

 The Numbered Planters